The 3D/AR

 2. Research

-Based on your design brief, visit the following websites and conduct some related searches:
+Based on your design brief, visit the following websites and conduct related searches for inspiring examples, tutorials, or asset (fonts, color schemes, etc) that you might use:

 Coolors (color schemes)